SuprajaSrinivasula/ai-assistant-eval/README.md

 Models Used

-Open Source Model
+Open Source Model,
-Qwen2.5-0.5B-Instruct
+Qwen2.5-0.5B-Instruct,,
-Lightweight and optimized for deployment
+Lightweight and optimized for deployment,
-Frontier Model
+Frontier Model,
-Llama 3.3 70B
+Llama 3.3 70B,
-Accessed through Groq API
+Accessed through Groq API,
-Ultra-low latency inference
+Ultra-low latency inference,
 Evaluation Metrics

 The assistants are evaluated using: